Plandemic: Fact-checking responses

 Mikovits also alludes to several conspiracy theories that state Bill Gates is implicated in causing the pandemic to profit from an eventual vaccine, and makes false and unsupported statements such as the claim that beaches should remain open because of "healing microbes in the saltwater" and "sequences" in the sand that can "protect against the coronavirus".
 The video states the numbers of COVID-19 deaths are purposely being misreported to control people.

-Willis's previous credits include numerous conspiracy theorist videos and cinematography on Neurons to Nirvana, a film that makes therapeutic claims about psychedelic drugs.
-External videos, such as one in which a chiropractor says tonic water can treat or prevent COVID-19 and one of a press conference among doctors Dan Erickson and Artin Massihi in Bakersfield, California, saying the COVID-19 pandemic is over-hyped.
+External videos, such as one in which a chiropractor says tonic water can treat or prevent COVID-19 and one of a press conference among doctors Dan Erickson and Artin Massihi in Bakersfield, California, says the COVID-19 pandemic is over-hyped.
 These external videos were also disputed beforehand.

 Production

 According to Willis, producing Plandemic was a struggle.
 At that time, he was aware getting involved in controversial topics would risk his reputation and would likely embroil him in heated discussions.
-"And of course there’s been tons of it.
-I’ve just been navigating all of that", he said.
+"And of course there's been tons of it.
+I've just been navigating all of that", he told the Los Angeles Times.
 Willis's concern arose from his perception of the pharmaceutical industry's corruption, a concern that began with the deaths of his mother from cancer and of his brother from AIDS during his 20s.

 Willis met Mikovits for the first time in 2019, via mutual friends.
-Willis, a native of Ojai, California, told the Ojai Valley News: "Because of [Mikovits'] direct connection with [those] involved with the pandemic ...
+Willis told the Ojai Valley News: "Because of [Mikovits's] direct connection with [those] involved with the pandemic ...
 I reached out to her for advice.
 We met, had a meeting, and what she revealed to me I knew the world needed to know."
 Principal photography took a day and editing took two weeks.
-Willis said he stopped editing a film he produced in 2019, arguing Plandemic was urgent.
+Willis said he stopped editing a "socially conscious" documentary film he produced in 2019, arguing Plandemic was urgent.
 He was unsure whether to make a continuation.
 After hiring a cinematographer and researcher to join the project, Willis calculated it had a budget at less than US$2,000.

-Willis, a low-budget filmmaker who was 52 years old at the time of Plandemic's release, teamed up with his wife Nadia Salamanca to market the video.
+Willis, a low-budget filmmaker who was 52 years old at the time of Plandemic's release, teamed up with Salamanca to market the video; among their efforts were creating an Instagram account.
 They intentionally chose conspiratorial branding to gain attention.
-The project's title was the most popular choice in a Facebook poll conducted by Willis; runners-up were The Invisible Enemy and The Oath.
+The project's title, a portmenteau of plan and pandemic, was the most popular choice in a Facebook poll conducted by Willis; runners-up were The Invisible Enemy and The Oath.